JordanEmme/blog/content/posts/the-psone-texture-wobble/index.md

 ### How Texturing Works

-All this is well and good, and with what we have so far we can determine which pixel needs shading (and which triangle this is from), but this say nothing of which colour to chose for said pixel.
+This is all well and good, and with what we have so far we can determine which pixel needs shading (and which triangle this is from), but this say nothing of which colour to chose for said pixel.

 There are a bunch of factors that come into play here (where the light sources are, which type they